AndrewWood94/GPX-Importer/README.md

 ### OS Terrain 5 DTM

 Due to licensing requirements, the Digital Terrain Map containing elevation data required for calculating both walking and hill slope angles is not available for public download and must be accessed separately.
-It is available under an Educational License from Digimap and should be accessed using the [Bulk Download Request form](https://goo.gl/FxyyFs), with the following criteria:
+It is available under an Educational License from Digimap and can be accessed using the [Bulk Download Request form](https://goo.gl/FxyyFs), with the following criteria: